 Jesse Chiang, a Washington state resident over thirty years, with a M.A. and Ph.D. in political science from the University of Washington, has taught for over twenty years.
-He held membership in the National Political Science Honorary and is a founder of the Union of Concerned Educators.
+He held membership in the National Political Science Honorary and is a founder of the Union of Concerned tection Agency, upholding social security and adequate education, Educators.

 Dr. Chiang's interests include world hunger, ecology, physical fitness, arts, and humanities.
-He is a long-time advocate for arms control.
-Extensive study of American Government and foreign affairs, his vision and compassion, will bring to the Senate leadership qualities for the nation and the world.
+He is a long-time advocate for arms